PGA Tour says players knew consequences of joining LIV Golf

 The PGA Tour asked a federal judge in San Francisco to deny the appeal of three suspended players who joined Saudi-backed LIV Golf and now want to compete in the tour’s lucrative postseason, arguing the players knew the consequences two months ago.

-Talor Gooch, Matt Jones and Hudson Swafford filed a temporary restraining order last week, separate from 10 players who filed an antitrust lawsuit against the PGA Tour.
+Talor Gooch, Matt Jones and Hudson Swafford are seeking a temporary restraining order.
+They are among 10 players who filed an antitrust lawsuit against the PGA Tour last week.

 The FedEx St. Jude Championship in Memphis, Tennessee, has a $15 million purse, and the top 70 players advance to the second postseason event in Wilmington, Delaware.